SwareJonge/inazumahax/Readme.md

 # Inazumahax
-Savegame exploit based on savezelda to boot a .ELF File rom the SD Card As of now only PAL is not working and tools to inject it into the savefile will be added soon
+Savegame exploit based on savezelda to boot a .ELF File rom the SD Card Tools to inject it into the savefile will be added soon

 ## Credits
 - Copyright 2008-2009  Segher Boessenkool  <segher@kernel.crashing.org>